-Here we apply 2D-template matching of ribosomes to cryo-FIB milled neutrophil-like murine cells [12].
+Here we apply 2DTM of ribosomes to cryo-FIB milled neutrophil-like murine cells [12].
 To increase the amount of collected data and to provide unbiased sampling of the whole lamella, we devised a new data-acquisition scheme, Defocus-corrected large area cryo-electron microscopy (DeCo-LACE).
-We characterize aberration cause by the used large beam-image shifts and highly focused beams and find that they can be adequately corrected to enable ribosome detection by 2DTM.
-The resulting data provide a description of ribosome distribution in the whole lamellae, which represent roughly 2% of the cellular volume.
+We characterize aberration cause by the large image shifts and highly focused beams used to scan the sample and find that they can be adequately corrected to enable ribosome detection by 2DTM.
+The resulting data provide a description of ribosome distribution in an entire lamellae, which represent roughly 2% of the cellular volume.
 We find highly heterogeneous density of ribosome within the cell and can identify discrete clusters of presumably translationally active ribosomes, by testing for the presence of the small ribosomal subunit.
 The high accuracy of location and orientation of each detected ribosome also allows us to cluster ribosome molecules into potential polysomes.
 Analysis of the throughput in this method suggests that for the foreseeable future computation will be the bottleneck for visual proteomics.

 Materials and Methods